Macintosh2k/YouTubeShortsTool/README.txt

 1. Extract ZIP
 2. Launch YouTube Shorts Tool EXE/APP
 3. Wait for initial load (It will only take long the first time)
+4. Sign in using the credentials username321:password
-4. Create a folder including only the selected shorts video (MP4/MOV)
+5. Create a folder including only the selected shorts video (MP4/MOV)
-5. Fill in requirments and run the tool
+6. Fill in requirments and run the tool